rixx/books.rixx.de/data/reviews/sophia-mcdougall/romanitas/index.md

 Guess who the good guys are.

-Sorry.
-Snarky day.
 The plot continues as you'd guess: He meets the other POV characters, who are escaped slaves with slightly supernatural capabilities – the strong wild girl and the sensitive boy –, token character development happens, the protagonist is sent up the tree of compilcations, pelted with the rocks of despair and conveniently set-up family intrigue, and finally <span class="spoilers">permitted down in imperial success</span>, with plenty of hints that are